superfaceai/station/README.md

 **Test**

-Runs all test files.
+Most of the test need some sort of secrets so running all test files:
 ```
+//This will probably fail
 yarn test
 ```

-To run single test use:
+will probably fail.

+To test single map/usecase set secrets to `.env.capabilities` and run:

 ```
 yarn test {path to test}